caglajf/Udacity_DeepReinforcementLearning_ContinuousControl/Report.md

 <h2>Results</h2>
+After implementing DDPG method, the score evolution can be seen below:

+The environment has been successfully solved in 2311 episodes.

+<h2>Ideas for Future Work</h2>
   I implemented DDPG method and solved the environment.
 In order to improve the performance of the agents, some other methods and improvements can also be tried. <br />
 - More effort can be spent for hyperparameter optimization to improve results.<br />
 - Different algorithms can be implemented such as [A2C](https://medium.com/deeplearningmadeeasy/advantage-actor-critic-a2c-implementation-944e98616b), [A3C](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-8-asynchronous-actor-critic-agents-a3c-c88f72a5e9f2), [PPO](https://openai.com/blog/openai-baselines-ppo/) or [D4PG](https://arxiv.org/pdf/1804.08617.pdf) to compare the performance of training. <br />